ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-edward-hallock-1819.md

 </figcaption>
 </figure>

-Ten years later, when Edward was roughly 18 years old, the Mills family moved to Hempstead NY, according to Jonas' obituary.
+Ten years later, when Edward was approximately 18 years old, the Mills family moved to Hempstead NY, according to Jonas' obituary.
 (10 Feb 1882, The Long-Islander, Huntington NY, p3, nyshistoricnewspapers.org.)
 It appears likely that Edward followed the rest of the family to Hempstead, as it is noted in the Hempstead Sentinel that Edward lived there at one time.

 <div class="cols">
 <figure style="max-width: 350px;">